PROBA-V Level-1 Data

 Level-1C Quality assurance

-For Level 1C files, the quality is indicated by the Q Dataset, which is located in the LEVEL 1C STRIP Group (see Products User Manual Appendix A1 for more details).
+For Level 1C files, the quality is indicated by the Q Dataset, which is located in the LEVEL 1C STRIP Group (see Products User Manual Section 6.1 for more details).
 The pixel quality for the Level 1C data is decoded as 8-bit unsigned integers, the values and their meaning are given in the Products User Manual.

 A Quality Webpage is available and provides information on the Quality Assessment and the various methods applied to maintain PROBA-V’s data quality at the highest possible level, from the raw satellite observations through the value-added products available at the PROBA-V Data Portal.